-The American Performer which comes in different variations such as the Telecaster, Stratocaster, Mustang, and Jazzmaster.
+The American Performer comes in different variations.
+These include the Telecaster, Stratocaster, Mustang, and Jazzmaster.

-Some of the most popular guitar models from Mexico are The Player, Player Plus, and Vintera, while the Noventa Series comes with Telecaster, Stratocaster, Jaguar, Mustang, Jazzmaster, and Meteora variations.
+Some of the most popular guitar models from Mexico are The Player, Player Plus, and Vintera.
+While the Noventa Series comes with Telecaster, Stratocaster, Jaguar, Mustang, Jazzmaster, and Meteora.

 These models are all excellent examples of what Fender guitar craftsmanship is all about and are the Benchmark in the industry.